 10) ISO Performance Summary

-It is hard to judge the performance of the Nikon D7000 without direct comparison against other cameras, which is why you should definitely check out the next pages of this review.
+It is hard to judge the performance of the Nikon D7000 without direct comparison against other cameras, which is why you should definitely check out the next section of this review.
 One thing for sure – the Nikon D7000 performs very well for a 16 MP DX camera.
 Let’s see what kind of a difference there is between the Nikon D7000 and the older generation Nikon D90.
-Click the next page below to see the comparison.

 Compared to Nikon D90